uwspstar/CodeInterview/The Coding Interview/readme.md

 ### Hoisting in JavaScript
 ```
+variables and functions are hoisted to the top of the scope that they are declared in.

 to be aware of is that although variables declared with the VAR keyword
 are initialized to undefined
 keywords with let or const are not initialized until their actual declaration so they can